rbrother/articles/from-a-product-company-to-a-consulting-company/article.md

 In terms of programming technologies, consulting companies might on average be more on the latest-and-greatest side of the curve than product companies with any length of history.
 So there might be a bit less need to compensate lack of learning in work by high-tech hobby projects like I have been doing during my years.
 Indeed it is remarkable that I am currently able to use in my main project the wonderful ClojureScript / Re-Frame combo that I had earlier used only in hobby projects.

 ![Laptop](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/from-a-product-company-to-a-consulting-company/laptop.jpg)
-A consultant decorates his laptop with stickers denoting his favorite technologies
+<small>A consultant decorates his laptop with stickers denoting his favorite technologies</small>

 Changing jobs can be a bit radical, even harsh.
 Especially for a nerd like me whose colleagues usually form my main circle of friends.
 With such social setting moving companies can be like a small divorce.
 Prospect of that has been at least in my case resulting in delaying leaving a company bit too long after things have already turned sour.
 And herein lies the final reason why I eventually warmed up to a possibility of life in consulting: I hope and expect to be able to "change jobs without changing jobs" - rotate to other customer projects when the need arises and still keep well-connected to my colleague-friends.
 Perhaps that is the sweet-spot between the possibility for social continuation on one hand and possibility for personal renewal and growth on the other.
 Only time will tell, but so far I am happy I opened my heart to a consulting company.